BitPatty/dev-containers/README.md

 While these compose files don't cover every use case they're a good starting point.
 Note that the compose files and configurations are created on demand (i.e. whenever I need something) and that they are adjusted to my own needs.

+> The configuration of each service is self contained in their respective directory to allow for copying over only the services you need.

 ## Usage

 1. You need [Docker](https://docker.com).
 If you're not on Windows or MacOS you also have to install [Docker Compose](https://docs.docker.com/compose/install/)